paudelsamir/365DaysOfData/README.md

 The idea is to turn it into a simple game—human vs AI.

 **Data Collection:**
-- Scraped ~3,000 images of 25 well-known players.
+- Scraped ~3,000 images of 25 well-known players from google.
 - Used OpenCV to automatically crop out just the eye regions from each image.
 - Split the dataset into train, validation, and test sets to ensure fair evaluation.